We are the Immigration Advice Service

 - To work for an overseas company in Ireland for a short, specific period of time

 You will receive a Stamp 1 in your passport if you have been given the permission to work or operate a business in Ireland.
-Generally speaking, if you hold an employment permit, you will get a Stamp 1 in your passport when you enter the country.
+Generally speaking, if you hold general employment permits, you will get a Stamp 1 in your passport when you enter the country.

-It is illegal to work in any business, trade or profession if you do not hold an employment permit, unless it is specified in a permission letter from the Department of Justice and Equality.
+It is illegal to work in any business, trade or profession if you do not hold a general employment permits, unless it is specified in a permission letter from the Department of Justice and Equality.

 You will receive Stamp 1 in your passport if you have permission to: